Aliyar (village)

 Aliyar (also spelt Aaliyar / Azhiyar) is a village located near Pollachi Town in Coimbatore district in Tamil Nadu, India.

 Aliyar Reservoir is located in this village.
 Temple of Consciousness, Vethathiri Maharishi Yoga and KayaKalpa Research Foundation is situated in Aliyar village.
 Indian Postal Code is 642 101.

 Location

 Aliyar is located on Pollachi-Valparai Highway SH-78, next to Aliyar Reservoir and TNSTC State Transportation buses are available to Arutperunjothi Nagar (Aliyar) from Pollachi.

-Economy

-World Community Service Centre (WCSC)

-In 1958 Vethathiri Maharishi founded the World Community Service Centre (WCSC), a non-profit registered society with a view to work towards World Peace through individual peace.
-As of 2020, more than 200 trusts and about 2000 meditation centres have been registered and affiliated to WCSC in India.